 Does Smoking Make Your Period Heavier or More Painful?

-A 2020 analysis of 13 different studies involving more than 25,000 participants also confirmed that smoking could exacerbate period pain and symptoms.
+A 2020 analysis of 13 studies with over 25,000 participants also confirmed that smoking can make period pain and symptoms worse.

 Can Smoking Cause Irregular Periods?